- Is June a good time to go to Iceland?

 Photo from Hot Spring Hike of Reykjadalur Valley

 Natural hot springs are less likely to have changing rooms, let alone heated ones, so the June weather in Iceland opens up the possibility of enjoying a dip.
-Beware that some hot springs may be on private property, and you need to get the landowner's permission.
-Due to these restrictions, it may be easier to take a hot spring tour.
+Beware that some hot springs may be on private property, and you must get the landowner's permission.
+Due to these restrictions, it is easier to book a hot spring tour.